LostArtefacts/TRX/docs/tr1/COMMANDS.md

 - `/debug on`
   `/debug off`
   Enables or disables the debug mode.
-Draws all room triggers and portals.
+Draws all room triggers, portals, and object mesh spheres.

 - `/endlevel`
   `/nextlevel`